 Stock Comparison

-In analyzing the stock price movements of Uranium Energy Corp.
-(UEC) and NexGen Energy Ltd. (NXE) over the past year, we observe significant price fluctuations that reflect the trading dynamics within the uranium sector.
+In this section, I will analyze the stock performance of Uranium Energy Corp.
+(UEC) and NexGen Energy Ltd. (NXE) over the past year, highlighting key price movements and trading dynamics.

 Trend Analysis